robertrowe1013/simple_shell/README.md

 #  0x16.
 C - Simple Shell
-An assignment to create a simple shell after three months of learning C with the following requirements and restrictions on function calls:
+An assignment to create a simple shell using all the concepts learned in the first three months of Holberton with the following requirements and restrictions on function calls:

 ## Requirements

 * Allowed editors: vi, vim, emacs